Arisena/dotfiles/README.md

 # mah-stuff

-Linux config files and the like
+Backup of Linux config files and other stuff that I decide to put in here